 How Durable is an Insulated Jacket?

 While synthetic insulation is easy to care for, it's not as durable as down.
 A well-cared-for down jacket will last you 10-20 years, while synthetic insulation breaks down more easily.
-That said, If the fabric tears on an insulated jacket, the filling remains intact.
-But, if a rip on a down jacket is not repaired, it could empty a baffle meaning less warmth.
+That said, if the fabric tears on an insulated jacket, the filling remains intact.
+But, if a rip on a down jacket is not repaired, it could empty a baffle, meaningless warmth.

 Is Compression Important?

-If you are using your jacket for hiking or camping, the clip feature might not be important and the compressibility is more of a consideration.
+If you are using your jacket for hiking or camping, the clip feature might not be important, and the compressibility is more of a consideration.
 For example, if you head out on a backpacking trip, it's important to stuff your jacket into your pack without to much extra bulk.
-In addition, many jackets have their stow-away system.
-This nifty feature is one that many don't know about.
-In this case, a jacket will stuff into its hand or chest pocket.
-This is especially wonderful when you need to put the jacket away neatly into a backpack.
+Many jackets also have a stowaway system; this nifty feature is one that many don't know about.
+In this case, a jacket will stuff into its hand or chest pocket, which is especially wonderful when you need to put the jacket away neatly into a backpack.
 Loftier and quilted competitors are the most lightweight and compressible options for this purpose.

 The stowaway area may be either the breast or hand pockets.
-Most stow away systems have an additional accessory tag and a double-sided, or upside down zipper, so the first step would be to look for those features.
-If you find them in one of the pockets, then all you need to do is flip that pocket inside out, and begin stuffing the body inside.
+Most stowaway systems have an additional accessory tag and a double-sided, or upside-down zipper, so the first step would be to look for those features.
+If you find them in one of the pockets, then all you need to do is flip that pocket inside out and begin stuffing the body inside.
 You might be able to stuff other jackets into their own pockets, but if the zipper pull isn't accessible from the outside, that's a tell a tale sign that it technically isn't designed to be stuffed.

 Hood or No Hood?

 While everybody has their own opinion, it's important to consider whether or not you want a jacket with a hood.
-There are many pros for either option.
+There are many pros to either option.
 A jacket with a hood provides additional warmth in the presence of bad weather.